Idowu-Yusuf/Idowu-Yusuf/README.md

-- 👋 Hi, I’m @Idowu-Yusuf
+- 👋 Hi, I’m Idowu Yusuf
-- 👀 I’m interested in Data analysis
+- 👀 I’m a Data analysis with experience in both Quantitative and Qualitative analysis.
-- 🌱 I’m currently learning tableau, excel, power bi, spss and more
+- 🌱 I graduated from the University of Port-Harcourt (B,Pharm) now a data analyst
-- 💞️ I’m looking to collaborate on data analytics in business and health
+- 💞️ I Study Data Analysis @Quantum analytics and DataLead-Africa
+-    I'm currently learning Pyhton and R
 - 📫 How to reach me ...
 linkedin.com/in/idowu-yusuf-88388155
+twitter.com/Prinztruestar
 <!---
 Idowu-Yusuf/Idowu-Yusuf is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.